chazzconi25/IC322-Portfolio/README.md

 I'm maintaining this Portfolio for IC322: Computer Networks.
 If you're visiting, you're *not* welcome!
 Do feel free to leave feedback by opening an issue or submitting a merge request.

-Currently in debt two weeks.
-I plan to be out of debt by Friday of this week.
+Currently in debt three weeks.
+I am praying I can pay it in time.